Heart valve disease

 About your heart and heart valves

-Your heart pumps blood around your body and to your lungs.
+Your heart pumps blood to all parts of your body.
 It’s divided into two sides, with two chambers on the left and two on the right.
+There are four one-way valves connecting these chambers, which open and close to make sure blood travels in only one direction.

-The valves stop blood from leaking back against the flow.
+These valves stop blood from leaking back against the flow.

 Types of heart valve disease